ReCONstruct-Digital-Platform/Building-Identification-Tool/README.md

 # activate your new virtual environment, you'll see (.venv) appear to the left of your terminal prompt
 source .venv/bin/activate

+# Ask someone for a .env file with secrets

 # Install project dependencies
 pip install -r requirements.txt